Crown of Phantoms: Release

 On April 18, 2013, Chimaira announced their seventh studio album, Crown of Phantoms, along with a release date of July 30, 2013.
 The band also announced an Indiegogo crowdfunding campaign for the release of their album.
 Contributions for the campaign would fund a Fan Edition CD/DVD version of album which included additional tracks, a documentary, and other exclusive features.
 The campaign was successfully funded on June 2, 2013.
 On June 4, 2013, the band revealed the album's track listing and cover artwork.

 On May 14, 2013, Chimaira released the album's first single, "All That's Left Is Blood", along with an accompanying music video.
 A second single, "No Mercy", and music video was released on June 18, 2013.

 The album reached position 52 on the Billboard 200 charts on its first week of release, selling around 7,400 copies and 1,800 on the second week.
 This was improvement from the previous album's debut at No. 54.

 Crown of Phantoms was included into the list of "Axl Rosenberg's Top Fifteen Metal Albums of 2013" according to MetalSucks.

 Recording and production

-The album was mastered by Dan Millice to a high compressed dynamic range of only 4 or 5 dB, and using limiting to reach peak RMS amplitudes of 0.00 or -0.01 dB per song (excluding instrumental).
-Such dynamic ranges are considered very low.

-This is exemplary of the loudness war and causes audible distortions in the music.
+The album was produced and mixed by Ben Schigel at Spider Studios, and mastered by Dan Millice at Engine Room Audio in New York City.